captn3m0/captn3m0.github.com/_posts/2019-05-18-dnscrypt-migrating-to-docker.md

 Once the server was up, I verified connectivity with `dnscrypt-proxy` and it worked perfectly.

+## Future Scope

+Right now, I have a single container that does 2 things:

+1. [Certificate Rotation](https://github.com/DNSCrypt/dnscrypt-server-docker/blob/master/key-rotation.sh#L3) via a service that checks it every 30 minutes.
+2. DNSCrypt Service, which is accessible over the internet.

+For (1) to work, it needs access to the Private Keys that are used to sign the temporary certificates that last 24 hours.
+Since both things are managed within the same container, the container ends up with both network _and_ long-term keys access.
+This means, any RCE on the service can result in the long-term keys being compromised.

+A simple fix for this would be to separate out the Certificate Rotation part into a separate "mode" on the Docker Image, which can be called independently.
+This would allow someone to run certificate rotation on a second container using a scheduler, but with far more limitations (such as no network access).
+A common file-mount between both the containers can take care of sharing the temporary keys between the containers, and a simple unix socket on the shared-file-mount can be used to signal a certificate rotation (this triggers the dnscrypt service restart, so it picks the new cert).

 [doc]: https://captnemo.in/dnscrypt/
 [lists]: https://dnscrypt.info/public-servers
 [anchor]: https://www.digitalocean.com/docs/networking/floating-ips/how-to/find-anchor-ips/